moubi/enform/docs/index.md

   )}
 </Enform>
 ```
-In this example the `<label />` element takes it's default text from the `initial` object and updates it onClick with some data comming from the consumer component's state.
-Cases like these could be expanded more, but the idea is that `it should be possible to use Enform for state management of anything that deals with values and their validation`.
+The `<label />` element takes it's default text from the `initial` object and updates it on click with some data that comes from the consumer component's state.
+Such cases could be expanded further more, but the idea is `it should be possible to use Enform for state management of anything that deals with values and validation`.
 ___

 <div align="center">The end!</div>